Is America a Country or a Continent?

-Another common belief is that North America comprises United States, Canada and Mexico only.
+Another common belief is that North America comprises the United States, Canada, and Mexico only.
 As per United Nations, the number of recognized countries, not including territories and/or dependencies, in the North American continent is 23.
 The countries are:

 1. United States of America

 20. Saint Vincent and the Grenadines